-One of the grand dames of London’s hotel scene had £220 million spent on its refurbishment in 2010, but still cuts a serious dash with its mix of age-old charm and Edwardian and Art Deco styles.
-Fans who are happy to spend £500 a night on a room (not including breakfast) return year after year for the super-luxe attention to detail, from the front desk to the bathroom fittings, as well as for the location looking out over the river on the Strand.
-As far as sustenance goes, you’ll be in good company: The Savoy Grill, now helmed by Gordon Ramsay, has hosted everyone from The Queen to Marilyn Monroe.
+One of the grand dames of London’s hotel scene had £220 million spent on its refurbishment in 2010, but still cuts a serious dash with its mix of age-old charm and Edwardian meets art deco style.
+Fans who are happy to spend at least half a grand a night on a room (not including breakfast) return year after year for the super-luxe attention to detail, from the front desk to the bathroom fittings.
+Plus, the location looking out over the river on the Strand is far from a turn-off.
+As far as sustenance goes, you’ll be in good company: The Savoy Grill, now helmed by Gordon Ramsay, has hosted everyone from Marilyn Monroe to The Queen.

-The location of this 82-room, seven-floor, no-frills hotel couldn’t be better if you want to be in the flashing-lights thick of it: slap-bang between Leicester Square and Piccadilly Circus.
-What’s more, rooms, which come with tea-making facilities, Nespresso machines, free fast wifi, free soft drinks in the minibar and good rain showers, are pretty sizeable given the price tag.
-Breakfast is included and there’s a small gym, while a restaurant provides non-fuss fare – pasta, pizza, burgers – which can also be ordered in advance and taken up to your room.
+The location of this 82-room, seven-floor, no-frills hotel couldn’t be better if you want to be in the thick of it, flashing-lights and all.
+Every Hotel is slap-bang between Leicester Square and Piccadilly Circus and the rooms – which come with tea-making facilities, Nespresso machines, free fast wifi, free soft drinks in the minibar and good rain showers – are pretty sizeable given the price tag.
+Breakfast is included and there’s a small gym, while a restaurant provides no-fuss fare (pasta, pizza, burgers), which can also be ordered in advance and taken up to your room.

 If you want to be adjacent to Oxford Street but not pay through the nose for the privilege, try this cheap and cheerful backpacker hostel in the heart of Soho.
-You won’t find much in the way of fancy details, but there are dormitory rooms, twins and doubles (starting at a very reasonable £55), along with a roof terrace, roof garden and a guest-only bar.
-Wifi’s free too, and breakfast can be had for a fiver.
+You won’t find much in the way of fancy details, but there are reasonably priced dormitory rooms, twins and doubles, along with a roof garden and guest-only bar.
+Wifi is free, too, and a buffet breakfast can be had for under a tenner.
 For location and price, it’s hard to beat: the whole of the West End is walkable from your base here on Dean Street.

-If you’re looking for contemporary glamour with a side of eccentricity, try this Firmdale Hotel, which is perfect for Regent Street, Oxford Street and Soho shopping.
-It’s a big space which includes a clutch of boutiques and some contemporary apartments set around a central courtyard which is busy in summer with alfresco drinkers and diners.
+If you’re looking for contemporary glamour with a side of eccentricity, try this Firmdale hotel, which is perfect for Regent Street, Oxford Street and Soho shopping.
+It’s a big space that includes a clutch of boutiques and some contemporary apartments set around a central courtyard, which is busy in summer with alfresco drinkers and diners.
 Co-owner Kit Kemp’s imaginative use of colour is in evidence throughout, with eye-catching art and fabrics used to great effect.
-There’s also a library, a cinema/theatre and even – should the mood strike you(!) – a bowling alley.
+There’s also a library, theatre/cinema and even a bowling alley.

 It’s hard to imagine that central London’s most striking looking hotel was, until a few years ago, that least inspiring of spaces: a car rental garage.
-Now, with Antony Gormley’s part-suite, part-sculpture ROOM sitting imposingly out front, it looks more like an art gallery than a hotel.
-Inside, its handsome Art Deco touches and slick, professional service make it a great choice for those looking for cool, luxurious class that’s conveniently located for a quick dash to Selfridges.
+Now, with Antony Gormley’s ROOM sitting imposingly out front, a sculpture serving partly as a suite, it looks more like an art gallery than a hotel.
+Inside, its handsome art deco touches and slick, professional service make it a great choice for those looking for cool, luxurious class that’s conveniently located for a quick dash to Selfridges.

 Another gem with an unbeatably buzzy Soho location is Hazlitt’s.
-Named after William Hazlitt, an eighteenth century writer, the hotel comprises four connected Georgian townhouses and oozes traditional decadence with touches like four-poster beds, freestanding bathtubs, working fireplaces, an honesty bar and a library, along with contemporary details like iPod docks, REN toiletries and smart TVs.
+Named after William Hazlitt, an eighteenth-century writer, the hotel comprises four connected Georgian townhouses and oozes traditional decadence.
+Pleasing touches include four-poster beds, freestanding bathtubs, working fireplaces, an honesty bar and a library, along with contemporary details such as iPod docks, REN toiletries and smart TVs.
 The knowledgeable front desk staff can help with theatre tickets, restaurant reservations and even club guest lists.

 Another backpacker option which offers private rooms too, is this hostel just a short hop from Oxford Street, and one of six YHA branches in London.
-There are 104 beds here starting at £23, with dorms and private rooms on five floors above a large pizza café and bar (which are open to non-guests).
-The YHA are a dab hand at catering for a young crowd on a budget, and this branch showcases its expertise by being tidy, clean and sensibly thought-out – access to rooms is via keycard and there is free wifi.
+There are 104 beds here starting at a little over a ocuple of tenners, with dorms and private rooms on five floors above a large pizza café and bar (both open to non-guests).
+The YHA is a dab hand at catering for a young crowd on a budget, and this branch showcases its expertise by being tidy, clean and sensibly thought-out – access to rooms is via keycard and there is free wifi.